 Muscle growth is facilitated by an anabolic or building-up process called hypertrophy.
 Hypertrophy places a greater-than-normal strain on your muscles, is affected by a number of factors and can only occur in favorable physiological conditions.
 If your muscles are getting smaller, they are atrophying.
 Atrophy is a catabolic process that occurs if your training, diet or lifestyle is not sufficiently aligned with your goal of making your muscles bigger.

 If you are training hard but not eating properly, you may find your muscles get smaller instead of bigger.
-If you are not gaining any muscle you should make sure you are eating enough to fuel your workouts and the subsequent recovery process.
+If you are not gaining any muscle, you should make sure you are eating enough to fuel your workouts and the subsequent recovery process.

 Emotional and psychological stress cause the release of a hormone called cortisol.
 Cortisol is a catabolic hormone that facilitates the breaking down of body tissues for energy.
-If you are trying to make your muscles bigger you should endeavor to keep your cortisol levels to a minimum by managing your stress levels and practicing relaxation techniques and breathing exercises.
+If you are trying to make your muscles bigger, you should endeavor to keep your cortisol levels to a minimum by managing your stress levels and practicing relaxation techniques and breathing exercises.

-Performing Too Much Cardio
+Avoid Too Much Cardio

-Performing short, infrequent cardio workouts are beneficial for your heart and lung health, but long cardio workouts can have a negative effect on your ability to gain muscle and may even lead to your muscles getting smaller despite frequent weightlifting sessions, according to the International Sports Sciences Association.
+Performing short, infrequent cardio workouts is beneficial for your heart and lung health, but long cardio workouts can have a negative effect on your ability to gain muscle and may even lead to your muscles getting smaller despite frequent weightlifting sessions, according to the International Sports Sciences Association.

 Aging and Muscle Loss

 Muscles get smaller and weaker with age.
-Regular bouts of strength-training can slow this catabolic process -- called sarcopenia -- but will not stop it completely.
-Anabolic hormone levels decrease with age which leads to a reduction in muscle mass.
+Regular bouts of strength training can slow this catabolic process — called sarcopenia — but will not stop it completely.
+Anabolic hormone levels decrease with age, which over time leads to a reduction in muscle mass.